 The area boasts excellent transport links.
 The Isle of Dogs has a tube connection on the Jubilee Line Extension, and the Docklands Light Railway (DLR) is the main way to travel through the Docklands.

-Property in Docklands
+New-Build Properties in Docklands

 The Docklands area has a number of primary and secondary schools for families to choose from.
 Primary schools in and around the Docklansd include St. Peter's London Docks Primary School, Calverton Primary School, Vicarage Primary School, Hallsville Primary School, Keir Hardie Primary School and Drew Primary School.